alan-forbes-cp/repo1/README.md

 - This registers users as an 'internal-test requester' and binds each to a specific trigger string.
 - Note that existing secret settings in Github are not visible when being updated so the internal test list content should be saved elsewhere (TBD e.g 1password??) and reapplied in full on each update.

-Org contact user is provided with a repo access token - details TBD but allowing:
+Org contact user defines a repo access token allowing:
 1. scanning of PR comments,
 2. PR comment-body reads and
 3. PR comment writes.

+Note that 'fine-grain' user PATs allow the setting of 'repository permissions' including read/write "pull request" perms (pull requests and related comments, assignees, labels, milestones, and merges).
+These offer the internal-side granularity and permissons required (i.e. as used in Scott's internal-side implementation).

 Registered user then requests an internal-test run by entering the string "/trigger-string" as a PR comment body.
 Our 'internal-test-request comment' trigger then fires: